argonne-lcf/user-guides/docs/running-jobs/job-and-queue-scheduling.md

 # Running Jobs using PBS at the ALCF

 ## Documentation / Tools
-* [The PBS "BigBook"](https://help.altair.com/2022.1.0/PBS%20Professional/PBS2022.1.pdf) - This is really excellent.
+* [The PBS "BigBook"](https://help.altair.com/2022.1.0/PBS%20Professional/PBS2022.1.pdf): This is really excellent.
 We highly suggest you download it and search through it when you have questions.
 However, it is big at about 2000 pages / 40MB and contains a bunch of stuff you don't really need, so you can also download the guides separately here:
-    * [The PBS Users Guide](https://help.altair.com/2022.1.0/PBS%20Professional/PBSUserGuide2022.1.pdf) - This is the users guide.
+    * [The PBS Users Guide](https://help.altair.com/2022.1.0/PBS%20Professional/PBSUserGuide2022.1.pdf): This is the users guide.
-    * [The PBS Reference Guide](https://help.altair.com/2022.1.0/PBS%20Professional/PBSReferenceGuide2022.1.pdf) - This is the Reference Guide.
+    * [The PBS Reference Guide](https://help.altair.com/2022.1.0/PBS%20Professional/PBSReferenceGuide2022.1.pdf): This is the Reference Guide.
 It shows every option and gives you details on how to format various elements on the command line.
-* [Cobalt qsub options to PBS qsub options](./pbs-qsub-options-table.md) - shows how to map cobalt command line options to PBS command line options.
+* [Cobalt qsub options to PBS qsub options](./pbs-qsub-options-table.md): shows how to map cobalt command line options to PBS command line options.
 Can be found at the link above.
-* `qsub2pbs`  - Installed on Theta and Cooley.
+* `qsub2pbs`: Installed on Theta and Cooley.
 Pass it a Cobalt command line and it will convert it to a PBS command line.
-Add the --directives option and it will output an executable script.
-Note that it outputs -l select=system=None.
-You would need to change the None to whatever system you wanted to target (polaris, aurora, etc).
+Add the `--directives` option, and it will output an executable script.
+Note that it outputs `-l select=system=None`.
+You would need to change the `None` to whatever system you wanted to target (`polaris`, `aurora`, etc.).

 ## Introduction
-At a high level, getting computational tasks run on an HPC system is a two step process:
+At a high level, getting computational tasks run on an HPC system is a two-step process:

 1. You request and get allocated resources (we allocate at the node level, but some facilities you request number of cores and RAM, etc.) on one or more of the systems.
    This is accomplished by interacting with the job scheduler / workload manager.
 In the ALCF we use PBS Professional.

 2. You execute your tasks on those resources.
    This is accomplished in your job script by interacting with various system services (MPI, OpenMP, the HPE PALS task launch system, etc.)

 Our documentation is organized in two sections aligned with the two steps described above.